 Poultry droppings (Guano) can also be used. this should be mixed thoroughly with the soil.

 Seeds are planted after a few days in drills.
-The drills should be ell spaced to avoid root destruction during lifting for transplanting.
+The drills should be well-spaced to avoid root destruction during lifting for transplanting.

 Good spacing in the nursery prevents the spread of diseases.
 The method of nursery bed preparation also goes for root beds where the crop will grow to maturity.

-The nursery is watered morning and evening during dry season.
-A nursery should he milled but not too thick to avoid the development tiny seedlings.
+The nursery is watered morning and evening during the dry season.
+A nursery should be milled but not too thick to avoid the development of tiny seedlings.

 Avoid excessive watering in the nursery as this produces tiny seedlings which are easily attacked by diseases.

-Seed boxes or trays could be used as nursery.
+Seed boxes or trays could be used as a nursery.

 The boxes or trays are perforated below to allow in air and excess water to drain out.

-To provide a suitable growth medium, thee parts of good top soil, two parts of properly decayed compost (not hot) and one part of river sand are mixed together and put in each box.
+To provide a suitable growth medium, three parts of good topsoil, two parts of properly decayed compost (not hot) and one part of river sand are mixed together and put in each box.

-The boxes are sometimes made to specification of 53cm by 9cm either with wood or metal.
-Seeds are planted in drills or broadcast as the case may be.
+The boxes are sometimes made to a specification of 53cm by 9cm either with wood or metal.
+Seeds are planted in drills or broadcasts as the case may be.

 The boxes are kept under shade.
 Where polythene bags are used, seedlings are easy to transport to the permanent plot.
 Root destruction is reduced too.

-Which ever method used in nursery preparation, even in green house, optimum condition for growth should be provided before transplanting is done.
+Whichever method is used in nursery preparation, even in the greenhouse, the optimum condition for growth should be provided before transplanting is done.

 7. Cultural Transplanting methods